 To do so, Hopper will try to associate a type to each byte of the file.
 Because it would be too much expensive to do it manually, Hopper proceeds to an automatic analysis as soon as you loaded a file.

 The various types that can be used in hopper are:

 As soon as an executable is loaded, you can manually change the type, by using either the keyboard, or the toolbar on top of the window.

 The toolbar contains one button by type you can set (D for data, A for ASCII, etc.).
 These letters are also the keyboard shortcut you can directly use.

-The data type have a little specific behavior: the first time you use this type, Hopper will transform the area into a byte.
+The data type has a little specific behavior: the first time you use this type, Hopper will transform the area into a byte.
 If you use it again, the byte will be transformed into a 16bits integer, then an 32bits integer and so on…

 Feel free to apply transformation to explore the executable; Hopper provides an undo / redo feature, so that you’ll not lose previously applied transformations.

 An executable file is split into smaller piece of data, called segments, and sections.